Habibar Rahman

 Habibar Rahman (হাবিবর রহমান; born 31 January 1945) is a Bangladesh Awami League politician and the incumbent member of parliament from Bogra-5.
 He was elected as a member of parliament in 2018 as a candidate of Bangladesh Awami League.

 Early life

 Rahman was passed HSC in 1962 from Government Azizul Haque College.
-He completed his graduation & post graduation from Rajshahi University in Economics.
-After completed his studies, he joined the Police service.
+He completed his graduation and post graduation from Rajshahi University in economics.
+After completing his studies, he joined the police.

 Career

-Rahman was elected to Parliament from Bogra-5 on 5 January 2014 as a Bangladesh Awami League candidate.
+Rahman was elected to parliament from Bogra-5 on 5 January 2014 as a Bangladesh Awami League candidate.
 He is an agriculture-based businessman and retired police officer.
 Rahman is actively involved in politics.
 He is the third elected member of parliament.